 Legal and Policy

-Our Legal and Policy team advises the Commissioner and staff on interpretation and application of the ACNC Act, the Charities Act and other applicable legislation and regulations.
+Our Legal and Policy team provides legal advice to the Commissioner and staff on interpretation and application of the ACNC Act, the Charities Act and other applicable legislation and regulations.
 The team also manages legal review and appeal proceedings of ACNC administrative decisions.

-Legal and Policy advises on memoranda of understanding with external agencies, agreements and contracts, and manages obligations under the Freedom of Information Act 1982 (Cth) (the FOI Act) and the Privacy Act 1988 (Cth) (the Privacy Act).
+The team provides training to staff and advises on memoranda of understanding with external agencies, agreements and contracts.
+It also manages obligations under the Freedom of Information Act 1982 (Cth) (the FOI Act) and the Privacy Act 1988 (Cth) (the Privacy Act).

 It also coordinates submissions to parliamentary inquiries and consultative bodies on policy and legislative initiatives and supports strategic policy work and engagement with the ACNC’s Adviser and Sector Forums, the ACNC’s Consultation panel and coordinates updates to overseas charity regulators.

 Reporting, Red Tape Reduction and Corporate Services